-7. Personalised Curriculum
+7. Personalised Curriculum: Pathway2Independence (P2I)

-Pathways School is founded on the principle that our students achieve to the best of their potential when they engage in a personalised curriculum tailored to meet their individual needs within a fully inclusive learning community.
+Pathways School is founded on the principle that our students have the best chance realise their potential when they engage in a personalised curriculum (a programme) tailored to meet their individual needs within a fully inclusive learning community.

-In planning the delivery of the personalised curriculum, Pathways School constructs Individual Education Plans (IEP) which serve as short and medium-term plans.
-The IEP is informed by the student's Education Health and Care Plan which contains the required elements of longer-term planning.
+In planning the delivery of the personalised curriculum, or programme, Pathways School constructs Individual Learning Plans (ILP) - see below - which serve as short and medium-term plans for each student.
+The ILP is informed by our assessments and the student's Education Health and Care Plan which contains the required elements of longer-term planning.